dcrdata/bug-free-happiness/pgdb/queries.md

-### Test Data for Blocks, Vins, Tickets and Transactions tables in Dcrdata

 #### The Postgresql db dump was generated from testnet data as below:

 - Login into the Postgres CLI shell by: